Skip to main content

 Communications was the one area in which the U.S. led the world, with an estimated 70% of all telephones found there.
 In 1915, forty years after Alexander Graham Bell invented the telephone, he spoke across the continent in a ceremonial call to his old colleague, Thomas Watson, in San Francisco to inaugurate the first transcontinental telephone line.
 It was a remarkable achievement, allowing the speaker's voice call to zig-zag across the country through countless local exchanges stitched together to carry a single transmission.
 Newly invented repeaters amplified the faint telephone signal enough for it to reach up and over the heights of the Rocky Mountains.

 Telephone companies soon discovered that women made better operators than men.
-They were polite to often-irate customers, and more dexterous with complex switching technology.
+They were polite to often-irate customers, and more dexterous with the complex switching technology.

 Telephones also revolutionized warfare.
 Soldiers could fairly easily run a telephone line across fields to connect forward units with headquarters.
 Commanders could receive up-to-the-minute news, communicate orders, and request supplies from depots that might be hundreds of miles away.
 The primitive radios at the time could not yet carry voice transmissions, only Morse code.
 Radio signals reached only a few miles on land, and could easily be intercepted by the enemy.
-So telephones became the critical means for command and control for the U.S. Army.
+So, telephones became the critical means for command and control for the U.S. Army.

 Signal Corps soldiers ran telephone wires to even the most forward positions.